ianbsmythe/final-project-innovation-collective/README.md

 ## ➤ MVPs

-### MVP0 (Pre-Launch Landing Page)

-A landing page based on LearnWorlds press release guidelines (so Amazon press release).
-Possibly with an "are you interested" e-mail subscription form to gauge initial interest.

 ### MVP1

-Just two pages to start with.
-A profile page and a group chat page.
-And somewhere (a database) to store the profile and chat data.

-- #### Step 1 - Profile Page

   -   A profile page (based on session authentication initially) containing:
     - Profile picture placeholder (use the user's initials as a profile picture to start with)
     - Email address
     - Name